cuthbertLab/music21/music21/documentation/source/overview/overviewMetadata.rst

 Creating metadata bundles
 -------------------------

-Metadata is information *about* a score, such as its composer, title, initial key signature or ambitus.
-A metadata *bundle*, however, is a collection of metadata pulled from an arbitrarily large group of different scores, which you can then search through to find scores with certain qualities, such as all scores in 6/8, or all scores by Monteverdi.
+In music21, metadata is information *about* a score, such as its composer, title, initial key signature or ambitus.
+A metadata *bundle* is a collection of metadata pulled from an arbitrarily large group of different scores.
+Users can search through metadata bundles to find scores with certain qualities, such as all scores in a given corpus with a time signature of ``6/8``, or all scores composed by Monteverdi.

-There are a number of different ways to acquire a metadata bundle instance.
-One way is to access the ``metadataBundle`` attribute of any ``Corpus`` instance to get its corresponding metadata bundle:
+There are a number of different ways to acquire a metadata bundle.
+One is to access the ``metadataBundle`` attribute of any ``Corpus`` instance to get its corresponding metadata bundle:

 ::